WDSU: History

 Cosmos sold WDSU to Pulitzer, Inc. for $47 million in 1989.
 Under Pulitzer, channel 6 finally dropped the "-TV" suffix from its calls in 1993, more than 20 years after it and its former radio sisters had gone their separate ways.
 In March 1996, the station moved into its current facility on Howard Avenue, located a few blocks from the Le Pavillon Hotel, where WDSU radio began operations in 1923.
 Also during the 1990s, WDSU became the first New Orleans station to operate its own Doppler weather radar system ("Super Doppler 6000").
 Pulitzer sold its entire television station division, including WDSU, to Hearst-Argyle Television (predecessor to the present-day Hearst Television) in 1999 for $1.8 billion.
 WDSU celebrated its 60th anniversary of broadcasting on December 18, 2008.

 Since 2009, WDSU has simply branded with its callsign in most verbal references, despite retaining the "channel 6" red dot logo it has used since 2000.
-In 2015, the NBC Peacock logo was added to the "channel 6" red dot logo, due to the network's requirement that the NBC logo be included with any affiliate's logo.
+In 2015, the NBC Peacock logo was added to the "channel 6" red dot logo.